 What is reinstatement?

 When you are admitted to the United States in F-1 status, you are expected to comply with certain immigration regulations.
-If you fail to comply with these regulations, you will be considered “out of status” and will need to apply to the Immigration and Naturalization Service (INS) for “reinstatement.” `Only by seeking reinstatement can you regain certain benefits attached to F-1 status, such as the ability to work on-campus, to engage in practical training, or to receive certification for re-entry into the U.S. after travel abroad.
+If you fail to comply with these regulations, you will be considered “out of status” and will need to apply to the United States and Immigration Services (USCIS) for “reinstatement.” `Only by seeking reinstatement can you regain certain benefits attached to F-1 status, such as the ability to work on-campus, to engage in practical training, or to receive certification for re-entry into the U.S. after travel abroad.

 When is reinstatement necessary?

 The following are considered violations of F-1 status that may necessitate reinstatement:

 Failure to attend the school whose SEVIS I-20 you used to enter the United States